- Communicate with each other in a manner that reflects principals of honesty, fairness and respect.

 - Be a 501c3 or 501c4 (or in the process of obtaining this tax exempt status) or a government agency involved in animal health and welfare, including shelters, rescues, foster care, animal control agencies, non-profit clinics, etc.

-- Be located in Larimer or Weld Counties, the Eastern Plains or in Southeastern Wyoming.
+- Be located in Larimer, Weld or Boulder Counties, the Eastern Plains or in Southeastern Wyoming.

 - Adhere to State regulations for non-profit organizations.